The Magic Numbers: Michele Stodart solo career

 In 2012, Michele Stodart released a solo album with a strong country music influence, Wide-Eyed Crossing, accompanying herself on the guitar.
 It contains a duet with Conor O'Brien from the Villagers and was promoted on a solo tour by Stodart.

 In 2016, she released her 2nd solo album, Pieces, on One Little Indian Records.
 The album featured guest appearances from her brother Romeo Stodart and singer-songwriter Kathryn Williams.

 Acoustic tour and fourth album

 In May 2013, The Magic Numbers announced their first-ever acoustic tour.
-The five-week tour saw the band play in the intimate surroundings of some of the most beautiful theatres, churches and live music venues across the UK and Ireland supported by British act Goldheart Assembly.
+The five-week tour saw the band play in theatres, churches and live music venues across the UK and Ireland supported by British act Goldheart Assembly.

-2013 saw the band perform in The Harry Hill Movie, as bed & breakfast proprietors in Blackpole.
+In 2013, the band acted in The Harry Hill Movie, as bed & breakfast proprietors in Blackpole.
 The band's fourth album Alias was released in August 2014.

 In November 2015, The Magic Numbers toured the UK with McAlmont and Butler, acting as the supporting act and also providing backing vocals and rhythm section to the duo.